haidyaGabal/haidyaGabal/README.md

 ## 🙋 About Me

-Passionate **.NET Developer** focused on building scalable and maintainable web applications using **ASP.NET Core** and **SQL Server**.
-Experienced in developing **RESTful APIs**, applying clean architecture principles, and implementing **secure JWT authentication** systems.
-Strong backend foundation with hands-on full-stack experience.
+Passionate .NET Developer with hands-on experience building scalable web applications and RESTful APIs using ASP.NET Core, Entity Framework Core, and SQL Server.
+Skilled in designing maintainable architectures, implementing secure authentication and authorization, and delivering clean, production-ready solutions.

 ---